klikli-dev/occultism/THIRD_PARTY_NOTICES.md

 ## Third Party Assets
 All resources not explicitly listed below are available under the terms of the license of this project, see [LICENSE](./LICENSE).

+Large parts of the textures have been created by [ridanisaurus](https://www.curseforge.com/members/ridanisaurus/followers).

 ### Images
 - Various icons from https://shikashiassets.itch.io/shikashis-fantasy-icons-pack (CC BY 3.0)
 - Book by Lorc https://game-icons.net/1x1/lorc/book-cover.html (CC BY 3.0)